marcoverpas/EAEPE_summer_school_2024/README.md

 $$r = \bar{r} $$
 where $\bar{r}$ is the policy rate set by the central bank.

-Note that any complete and coherent model must contain an equation that is *redundant*, meaning that it is logically implied by all the others (*Walras' Law*):
+Note that any complete and coherent model must contain an equation that is *redundant*, meaning that it is logically implied by all the others (*Walras' Law*).
+In Model PC, this is the equation matching the demanded stock of cash with central bank's supply of cash:

 $$H_s = H_h $$